Cloud security protects business where it lives

-As organizations increase their use of cloud-based services and apps, like Salesforce, Box, Office 365, and the Amazon Web Services (AWS) platform, it makes sense to have your traffic secured in the cloud as well.
-For legacy security vendors who have been — and largely still are — selling on-premises hardware appliances, this reality poses a problem, because their bottom lines, and their duty to shareholders, involves moving boxes.
+As organizations increase their use of cloud-based apps, like Salesforce, Box, and Office 365, and move to infrastructures services like Microsoft Azure and Amazon Web Services (AWS), it makes sense to have traffic secured in the cloud as well.
+For legacy vendors who have been — and largely still are — selling on-premises hardware appliances, this reality poses a problem, because their bottom lines, and their duty to shareholders, involves moving boxes.
 This is why they’ve begun promoting so-called “hybrid solutions,” with data center security being handled by appliances, and mobile or branch security being handled by similar security stacks housed in cloud environments.